No quick-fix solutions to party's deep-rooted problems: Prashant Kishor's message for Cong | Politics

 - India

-Chhattisgarh Chief Minister Bhupesh Baghel hit back at him, saying those looking for a national alternative after poaching Congress functionaries are in for a big disappointment.
+Chhattisgarh Chief Minister Bhupesh Baghel hit back at him, saying disappointment awaits those who are looking for a national alternative after poaching Congress functionaries.

 The Congress, however, did not react to Kishor's criticism, saying it does not respond to comments by ''some consultant''.

+The All India Trinamool Congress (AITC), however, hit back at Baghel, saying he is trying to please his party high-command.

-Kishor's criticism of the Congress came after he held talks with the party leadership over his possible induction into the party.
+Kishor's criticism of the Congress came after he held talks with its leadership over his possible induction into the party.
 He had also met former Congress chief Rahul Gandhi and there was serious talk over his entry into the grand old party.

-''People looking for a quick, spontaneous revival of GOP led opposition based on Lakhimpur Kheri incident are setting themselves up for a big disappointment,'' Kishor said on his Twitter handle.
+''People looking for a quick, spontaneous revival of GOP led opposition based on the Lakhimpur Kheri incident are setting themselves up for a big disappointment,'' the poll strategist said on his Twitter handle.

-Baghel hit back with a tweet without naming Kishore and said, ''People looking for a 'national' alternative based on poaching INC functionaries who can't win even their own seats is in for a big disappointment.'' ''Unfortunately, to become a national alternative deep-rooted and concerted efforts are needed and there are no quick-fix solutions,'' the Chhattisgarh chief minister said.
+Without naming Kishor, Baghel said in a tweet, ''People looking for a 'national' alternative based on poaching INC functionaries who can't win even their own seats is in for a big disappointment.'' ''Unfortunately, to become a national alternative, deep-rooted and concerted efforts are needed and there are no quick-fix solutions,'' the Chhattisgarh chief minister added.

+Hitting back at Baghel, the AITC tweeted: ''Rich words coming from a first-time CM.
+Punching above your weight doesn't bring honour to you, Mr Bhupesh Baghel.
+What a shoddy attempt to please the high command!'' ''By the way, is the Congress going to try to erase the historical defeat at Amethi through yet another Twitter Trend (sic)?'' the party led by West Bengal Chief Minister Mamata Banerjee asked.

 Asked about Kishor's remarks at the party briefing, Congress general secretary and chief spokesperson Randeep Surjewala refused to comment.